What is satellite internet

 Lag: 500-1500 ms

-To keep individuals from overloading the system, most satellite providers use complicated data allowance systems that throttle daytime speeds.
-Get around the system by scheduling system updates and other major downloads for late at night, when everyone is asleep and demand for internet is low.
+Most satellite providers use complicated data allowance systems that throttle daytime speeds to keep individuals from overloading the system.
+Get around the system by scheduling system updates and other significant downloads for late at night, when everyone is asleep and demand for the internet is low.

-If satellite internet service isn’t reliable or fast enough for you, you may want to consider other Wireless Internet Options with higher speeds and less lagtime.
+If satellite internet service isn't reliable or fast enough, you may want to consider other Wireless Internet Options with higher speeds and less lag time.

 Use this Coverage Check or Call Evdo Depot USA at 1-866-439-6630 to find a better solution for your wireless internet.